BalajiDabbara/mmd-test-projects/ParanthesesValidator/README.md

 6)	Local function app will be started.
 7)	Test using Postman or any other API tester.

-## Extensibility
-This app is designed which can be extended further in the future.
-The following operations are not supported in the current implementation and can be extended.

 ## Testing
-Online Calculator App  is tested by unit tests with xUnit framework and evaluated the API using Postman.
+ParenthesesValidator is tested by unit tests with MsTest framework and evaluated the API using Postman.

 ### Unit Tests
 Added unit tests are added in the project
 Following are the different test scenarios added for the function app.

-## Limitations
+- ValidateLongestLengthOfAllInputWithSequentialBalancedParentheses
+- ValidateLongestLengthOfAllInputWithInnerBalancedParentheses
+- ValidateLongestLengthOfParanthesesWithStartingOpenParantheses
+- ValidateLongestLengthOfParanthesesWithStartingClosedParantheses
+- ValidateLongestLengthOfParanthesesWithAllClosedParantheses
+- ValidateLongestLengthOfParanthesesWithAllOpenParantheses
+- ValidateLongestLengthOfParanthesesForEmptyStringIsZero
+- ValidateLongestLengthOfParanthesesForInvalidCharacters